 The world of the contemporary avant-garde plays a more integral role in the World’s Fair thanks to the commission by Philip Johnson, as part of his design for the Fair’s New York State Pavilion, for ten emergent artists to produce original works that would adorn the Pavilion’s circular Theaterama.
 The artists (Peter Agostini, John Chamberlain, Robert Indiana, Ellsworth Kelly, Roy Lichtenstein, Alexander Lieberman, Robert Mallary, Robert Rauschenberg, James Rosenquist and Andy Warhol), make up a representative (if all male) ensemble of the kind of art (Neo-Dada, Neo-Realism, Pop Art) that was often admired by the prevailing art institutions of the day for its experimental invention but also despised for its evident paucity of talent.
-Harold Rosenberg (deep into the controversy between abstract expressionism and Neo-Dada) famously wrote in The New Yorker that the new art was: “like a joke without humour, told over and over again until it begins to sound like a threat” (qtd. in Richter 203).
+Harold Rosenberg (deep into the controversy between abstract expressionism and Neo-Dada) famously wrote in The New Yorker that the new art was: “like a joke without humour, told over and over again until it begins to sound like a threat” (qtd. in Richter 1964: 203).
 While one can imagine turning such a statement around (it laconically captures some of what John Cage and Robert Rauschenberg achieve in their spontaneous collaborative work), Rosenberg more critically identifies the neo-avant-garde with the corporate fields of marketing and advertising.
 He writes that it is: “advertising art which advertises itself as art that hates advertising,” thus summoning, as if from the wellspring of Burroughs, a structure according to which the parasite becomes naturalised as a useful quality of the host lifeform.
 With the “action painting” of abstract expressionism as the benchmark, the term kitsch is formed (at once dismissive and misogynistic) to describe the escape into rationality of the neo-Dadaists.
 Even Raoul Haussmann and Hans Richter, veterans of the historical Dada moment, have little sympathy.
 Haussmann states: “Dada fell like a raindrop from Heaven.
-The neo-Dadaists have learned to imitate the fall, but not the raindrop” (Richter 203).
+The neo-Dadaists have learned to imitate the fall, but not the raindrop” (Richter, 1964: 203).
 Nevertheless each of the ten young artists was asked to fill a 20’ by 20’ slot on the pavilion wall.
 The one hint of controversy is provided by Warhol’s 13 Most Wanted Men (now celebrated for a surreptitious queer poetics that may not have been much evident in its time), which involved silk-screening the enlarged mugshots of the NYPD’s 13 most wanted criminals of 1962 on Masonite panels tiled in such a way as to show the members of this gallery of rogues gazing into each other’s eyes above the fair.
 For whatever reason (lost now to a history of rumour, misinformation, and speculation but probably more mundane than controversial) the exhibit was painted over in silver before the fair opened.

 The evident compatibility between the contemporary avant-garde and the corporate world, on the surface of things, raises a deeper question concerning these (supposedly) disparate spheres.
 The common factor (variously the popular front, everyday life, the mundane) lies in the appeal to a general public that in the US especially is undergoing specific kinds of cultural formation.
-It suggests that it is worth excavating a sense of the avant garde that would not merely be attached to artworks, which historically gather to themselves kinds of intensity in their material and intellectual manifestations and to particular demands and expectations.
+It suggests that it is worth excavating a sense of the avant garde that would not merely be attached to artworks, which historically gather to themselves different kinds of intensity in their material and intellectual manifestations and to particular demands and expectations.
 But such excavations would also contribute to an understanding of cultural history in its less obviously avant garde appearances, but which nevertheless gesture to the ethical if not utopian idea of life to come, to an art of survival under the fatal conditions of progressive technics and war.

 The Institutional Meaning of the Avant-Garde